r-hub/blog/content/post/2019-04-11-r-pkg-devel.md

   coord_flip()
 ```

-{{< figure src="/2019-04-11-r-pkg-devel/words-1.png" alt="" >}}
+{{< figure src="/2019-04-11-r-pkg-devel/words-1.png" alt="Most common words in R package devel archives" >}}

 Nothing too surprising here, especially the clear dominance of
-“package”!
+“package”, followed by "cran", "check" and "error"!
 Now, we could apply the same script again and again to show
 the most frequent bigrams (pairs of words appearing together), trigrams,
 etc., but we’ll take a stab at a different approach in the next section,
 topic modeling.